zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 ## CLUSTER\_SAMPLE {#section_mst_md1_wdb .section}

-**The command format is as follows**:
+**Command format**:

 ```
 boolean cluster_sample([Bigint x, Bigint y])
 over(partition by [col1, col2..])
 ```

-**The command description is as follows**:
+**Command description**:

-This function is used for Group sampling.
+Used for Group sampling.

 **Parameter description**:

--   x: a Bigint type constant, x\>=1.
+-   x: A Bigint type constant, x\>=1.
 If you specify the parameter y, x indicates dividing a window into x parts.
-Otherwise x indicates selecting x rows records in a window \(if x rows are in this window, return value is true\).
+Otherwise x indicates selecting x rows records in a window \(if x rows are in this window, return true\).
 If x is NULL, return NULL.
--   y: a Bigint type constant, y\>=1, y<=x.
-It indicates selecting y parts records from x parts in a window \(that is to say, if y parts records exist, return value is true\).
+-   y: A Bigint type constant, y\>=1, y<=x.
+It indicates selecting y parts records from x parts in a window \(in other words, if y parts records exist, return value is true\).
 If y is NULL, return NULL.
--   partition by \[col1, col2\]: specify columns to use window function.
+-   partition by \[col1, col2\]: Specifies columns to use window function.

 **Return Value**:

 Returns the Boolean type.

-**For example**:
+**Example**:

 If two columns key and value are in the table test\_tbl, key is grouping field.
-The corresponding values of key have groupa and groupb, the field value indicates value of key.
-As follows:
+The corresponding values of key have groupa and groupb, the field value indicates value of key shown as follows:

 ```